Meteor (satellite): Meteor-1

-Meteor 1-25, also called "Meteor-Priroda-2", launched on May 15, 1976 by the USSR out of Plesetskon a Vostok-2M.
+Meteor-1-25, also called "Meteor-Priroda-2", launched on 15 May 1976 by the USSR out of Plesetsk on a Vostok-2M.
 It was a meteorological satellite that provided global observations of the earth's weather systems, cloud cover, ice and snow fields, vertical profiles of temperature and moisture, and reflected and emitted radiation from the dayside and nightside of the earth-atmosphere system for operational use by the Soviet Hydrometeorological Service.
 It carried an East German-designed experimental infrared Fourier spectrometers for on-orbit testing of the new instrument for weather observation.
-The satellite ceased operations on May 15, 1978 and is now a derelict spacecraft.
+The satellite ceased operations on three years later and is now a derelict spacecraft.

 Meteor-2

 The Meteor-2 series, based on the Meteor-1, was the second generation of Soviet meteorological satellites.
 They were launched into orbit at first by the Vostok-2M launch vehicle until that was replaced by the Tsyklon-3 launch vehicle in the early 1980s.
 Between 1975 and 1993, 21 Meteor-2's were launched.
 They were flown in non-sun-synchronous polar orbits with altitudes between 850 and 950 km and inclinations of 81-82º.
-They weighed about 1300 kg and had two solar arrays.
+They weighed about 1,300 kg and had two solar arrays.

 The instruments consisted of three television-type (frame technique) VIS and IR scanners, a five-channel scanning radiometer and a radiometer (RMK-2) for measuring radiation flux densities in the near-Earth space.

-In addition to its regular payload, Meteor-2 21 carried a unique Fizeau Retro Reflector Array (RRA) for Satellite Laser Ranging applications.
+In addition to its regular payload, Meteor-2-21 carried a unique Fizeau Retro Reflector Array (RRA) for Satellite Laser Ranging applications.

 Several of the satellites have begun to break up and create debris. #16 broke up in 1998 after a propulsion failure. #18 broke up the following year for unknown reasons. #4 broke up in March 2004. #17 broke up in June 2005.

 Meteor-2-2

-Meteor 2-2 launched on January 6, 1977 by the USSR out of Plesetskon a Vostok 2-M with 1st Generation Upper Stage.
+Meteor 2-2 launched on 6 January 1977 by the USSR out of Plesetsk on a Vostok 2-M with 1st Generation Upper Stage.
 It was an earth science satellite that performed cloud observation and IR temperature/humidity sounding.

-It ceased operations on July 6, 1978.
-Since then the satellite had broken up into several pieces of debris.
+It ceased operations on 6 July 1978.
+Since then, the satellite had broken up into several pieces of debris.

 Meteor-2-5

-Meteor 2-5 launched on October 31, 1979 by the USSR out of Plesetskon a Vostok 2-M with 1st Generation Upper Stage.
+Meteor 2-5 launched on 31 October 1979 by the USSR out of Plesetsk on a Vostok 2-M with 1st Generation Upper Stage.
 It has undergone several breakup events, the first before January 2005 and the last as recently as 2013 or 2014, resulting in 83 known pieces of which 60 were still on-orbit as of 2019.

+Meteor-2-6

+Meteor 2-6 launched on 9 September 1980 by the USSR out of Plesetsk on a Vostok 2-M with 1st Generation Upper Stage.
+It was an Earth Science/Weather satellite that gathered meteorological information and data on penetrating radiation fluxes in circumterrestrial space.
+It has since broken apart into multiple pieces of space debris.